alexwoehr/alexwoehr/README.md

 ### Open Source

-Most of the infrastructure scripts we use at my job are open source.
+I have opensourced most of the infrastructure scripts that I use at my job.
 Also, I am starting to help with DocPad.

 ## Learning